 Students are billed for the WPE at the time of registration.
-The fee is nonrefundable and non-transferable.

 Students must attempt the WPE at least once before enrolling in ENG 299.

 Students who fail the WPE twice may not take the exam again.
 Instead, they must demonstrate writing proficiency by earning a "C" or higher in ENG 299.